glbgit/FlutterDragDropApp/README.md

 Your progress is saved in the cloud in real time.

 ### Sign up
 Choose a nickname, email and password to register.
-You will be informed if the email is not available
+You will be informed if the email is not available.

 ### Log in
 The login is through authentication with email and password.
 Passwords must be at least 6 characters.